Thinking of buying the Anycubic Photon Zero 3D printer? Read our review to find out the specs, features, quality of print, and more.

 The same resin was used to print the Adeptus Mechanicus emblem from the Warhammer 4000 universe.
 There were no problems with it either.

-Above, you can see that a small air bubble got in during printing, but this is not the printer’s fault.
+Above, you can see that a small air bubble got in during printing.
+However, this is not the printer’s fault.
 We can say that this is just an accident.

-And finally, Esun Standart Skin resin was poured .
-And they tried to print a rather popular model – the pi tower.
-She climbed onto the platform on a 50% scale.
+And finally, we used the Esun Standart Skin resin to print a rather popular model – the pi tower.

-The latest model is the Nine-Tailed Demon.
-It is also printed without support.
-At the same time, it has complex, almost critical slopes.
-There were no problems with him either.
+There was no problem with printing the model.
 Despite the rather large stand area, the Z-axis did a good job.
-In certain lighting, streaks are still visible due to the low resolution, even though 8X anti-aliasing is.
+In certain lighting, streaks are still visible due to the low resolution.